JamesProfitt/kubkars/README.md

-# kubkars
+# kub-kars

-A web front end to record race results for Kub Kars/Scout Trucks
+An app for kub kars